OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 For other examples that use REST to get single-value MAPI-based extended properties, see [Get singleValueExtendedProperty](/graph/api/singlevaluelegacyextendedproperty-get?view=graph-rest-1.0).

 The following example shows how to get an item and its custom properties.
-In the callback function for the `done` method, `item.SingleValueExtendedProperties` will give a list of the requested custom properties.
+In the callback function for the `done` method, `item.SingleValueExtendedProperties` contains a list of the requested custom properties.

 > [!IMPORTANT]
 > In the following example, replace `<app-guid>` with your add-in's ID.